Polymer Clay Pendant Holes, Bails, and Jump Ring Placement

 Key takeaways

-A polymer clay pendant can look perfect on the table and still wear badly if the top hardware choice is wrong.
+A polymer clay pendant can look balanced on the table and still wear badly if the top hardware choice is wrong.
 The common failure is not color or shape.
 It is a hanging point that cuts through the wrong part of the design, sits too low, or makes the necklace tilt the second it goes on a chain.

 Start From The Front View, Not The Back